KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 Impervious (20), and Other (30).
 Make sure that when the local variables are set for the ground truth reclassification, the [code_block](Scripts/C_Reclassification.py#L20) is written starting all the way on the left (so the code_block definition should be written without any tabs in front of it); otherwise the tabs will be used in the tool itself as well, as it were, which will cause the code not to work.
-Also, no new dataset will be created in this instance; the reclassified values will be added as a new column to the already existing dataset.
-Lastly, it was decided to merge the 'water class' together with the 'other class' as it caused to many mis-classifications.

 ### **Confusion Matrix**